tqheel/backuper/README.md

 Future Plans
 ============
 - Read-in source and destination directories from a database or xml file, so that multiple directories can be backed-up in one run.
-- Compress files into a timestamped Zip archive, to enable storing multiple versions of files in case of source corrunption.
+- Add capability to specify multiple directories to backup.
+- Add a GUI for specifying folders and/or files to backup.
 - I also like the idea of using Azure storage or Amazon S3 as the backup destination, rather than a traditional file system.